 and define a rule, redirecting all the traffic

 All working 1C:Enterprise infobases have to be published on the backend site:

 To give users access to these infobases, you need to redirect the corresponding traffic to backend by adding one more URL Rewrite rule for each infobase.
 These rules are also being added to the front-end site.
 Each rule has to intercept all requests containing the name of your published infobase

 and rewrite it to the URL of this infobase on the backend server

-OpenID will allow to avoid repetitive input of user name and login when switching from one part of the service to another.
-Ideally, user should input the name and the password once and then browse the service transparently without even knowing that there are boundaries between its different parts.
-According to 1cfresh manual you should publish a separate instance of Service Manager (1C infobase managing the service) to serve as OpenID provider.
+OpenID will allow avoiding repetitive input of user name and login when switching from one part of the service to another.
+Ideally, the user should input the name and the password once and then browse the service transparently without even knowing that there are boundaries between its different parts.
+According to the 1cfresh manual, you should publish a separate instance of Service Manager (1C infobase managing the service) to serve as an OpenID provider.

 After publishing the infobase (let's name it "openid") you need to add another URL rewrite rule to frontend site.
 This new rule has to redirect any queries containing "openid"

 to backend publication of the OpenID provider